tsundberg/a-pragmatic-quick-guide-to-TDD/step-by-step-guide.md

 First step is to clear the current implementation.

 Then add a `TodoDao` as a constructor argument.
-This will be our way to talk to the databse.
+This will be our way to talk to the database.

 Enable the `todoDao` bean in the database source configuration.